omarbakker/tutorial-generator/README.md

 When you run out of programming tutorials to learn from.
 Use this clever RNN to generate more tutorials.
 They won't make any sense but that's beside the point.

 ## Training
 In learn.py, we train 3 layers of gated recurrent units of size 512 for each GRU Unit.
-The training is done on the entire turorial content of raywenderlich.com.
+The training is done on the entire tutorial content of raywenderlich.com.
 To restart the training, simply run the fetch script, followed by the learn script:
 ```BASH
 python code/fetch.py
 python code/learn.py